Znack/front-end-tips/css.md

 #### Always specify one Web safe font and subset for each `font-family`
  Example: `font-family: Helvetica, Arial, sans-serif;`
- `Helvetica` is a pluggable font with separate file.
+ `Helvetica` is a pluggable font with a separate file.
  `Arial` is a Web safe font.
- `sans-serif` is a subset, that will be used if Arial is not supported by client.
+ `sans-serif` is a subset, that will be used if Arial is not supported by a client.
  Subset can be 'Serif', 'Sans-serif', 'Monospace' and very rarely 'Cursive'.
  For 'Serif' we prefer Georgia, for 'Sans-serif' Arial and for 'Monospace' Courier New.
 We have never used in practice 'Cursive' yet, although you can use Comic Sans for default value :)